 Once you have made your initial orthopedic appointment it is time to provide us with an accurate medical history.

 To ensure we have your accurate medical history available at your initial orthopedic appointment you can either:

 - Print and Complete Clinic Forms 1-5 below prior to your visit, OR

 - Please bring all necessary information with you to accurately complete all your medical and surgical history, and an updated list of all your medications.

-Established patients can update forms online through our patient portal or print and complete Form # 2 below. f you need help setting up or accessing the portal, please call our office at (406)721-4436 ext.
+Established patients can update forms online through our patient portal or print and complete Form # 2 below.
+If you need help setting up or accessing the patient portal, please call our office at (406)721-4436 ext.
 5618 and we’ll be happy to help.

 If you are scheduled for physical therapy, surgery, or an MRI, please complete the appropriate forms below and bring them with you to your appointment.

 - New Patient Health History Intake Form OR Established Patients Intake Form

 - Consent to Treat Minors Form

 For New patients scheduled with Dr. Roster: Please complete the MBJ New Patient Foot & Ankle Form